WPD and anti-violence advocates address rising homicide rates

 “People are getting a hold of firearms real quick now.
 It seems like they’re solving everything with gun violence instead of just talking it out,” said David Gilkey, co-founder of Rise Up For Youth.

-Gilkey says people need to keep youth from things that can change or end their lives, and provide them resources for success.
+Gilkey says people need to keep youth from things that can change or end their lives and provide them with resources for success.

 “Try to get a hold of the talents and gifts that they have and start using those to further their lives,” Gilkey added.